-The maximal budget allowed for two- and three-year research grants may not exceed \$ 120,000 and \$ 180,000 respectively.
-Applications meeting this criterion but requesting an early release of year 2 or year 3 funds will be considered for funding only after specific permission is obtained from The Kidney Foundation.
+The maximal budget allowed for two-year research grants may not exceed \$ 120,000.
+Applications meeting this criterion but requesting an early release of year 2 funds will be considered for funding only after specific permission is obtained from the Foundation.
 Such permission is granted only when fully justified by the project.
-Under no circumstances can any awardees receive more than the maximal allowable budget for any sequential two or three-year period.
+Under no circumstances can any awardees receive more than the maximal allowable budget for any sequential two-year period.

 These funds are allocated to assist in defraying the cost of research.
-This includes the purchase and maintenance of experimental animals, materials, supplies and equipment, and the payment of laboratory assistants.
+This includes materials, supplies and equipment, and the payment of laboratory assistants.
 Salaries should conform to those of the institution in which the research is carried out and may include the employer's share of staff benefits for which such personnel may be eligible.
 Personnel employed under grants are employees of the institution concerned, not The Kidney Foundation.